Saskatoon Co-op: Present operations

+History

-In 2013, Saskatoon Co-op opened Saskatoon's first private liquor store, occupying 10,000 square feet at Blairmore centre.
+In 2014, Saskatoon Co-op opened Saskatoon's first private liquor store, occupying 10,000 square feet at Blairmore centre.
 It is one of the biggest liquor stores in the city.

+In 2014, Saskatoon Co-op acquired the Safeway location in 8th Street in Saskatoon; it was divested as part of Sobeys' acquisition of Safeway.
+They then relocated the Home Centre on 8th Street into its former grocery store, and then opened a liquor store in the former Home Centre location.

 In 2017, the Saskatchewan Rush of the National Lacrosse League reached a five-year sponsorship deal with Saskatoon Co-op, under which the team's venue is referred to as "Co-op Field at SaskTel Centre" during its games.

 In November 2018, UFCW Local 1400 workers at Saskatoon Co-op went on strike over a proposed two-tier salary structure that would place newer employees on a lower pay grid.
 The union and Saskatoon Co-op reached an agreement in April 2019 that ended the strike.

 In February 2019, Hepburn Co-op amalgamated into Saskatoon Co-op, expanding its operations to include Dalmeny, Hepburn, Rosthern, and Waldheim.